 We reiterate here, you need to do the work.
 If you’ve always had a roving eye, make a decision to choose your marriage every day, rather than hurt your spouse and family.
 Do not make or accept contact with the person you were involved with.
 Remind yourself that you’re lucky to have a great partner and that you’ve built a connection and life with them.
 To remain a part of that, you need to be better.

 Gopa elaborates, “Being invested in a relationship means one needs to work on their end of the relationship.
 Every relationship comes with challenges.
 If, post cheating, you realize you have made a grave mistake, then the onus is definitely on you to work on yourself.
-You might have been immature in love at the time, or naïve, or been pressured to being a relationship without understanding the consequences.
+You might have been immature in love at the time, or naïve, or been pressured into being in a relationship without understanding the consequences.

 “I had a client who left her husband to live in with her boyfriend but she lost custody of her daughter.
 Since then, she has learned to be a better co-parent and take action on how her decisions impacted her and her daughter’s lives.
 Until one takes responsibility and chooses to change one’s life for the better, not much will change in the relationship.”